Skip to Content

 ESAC Recap: Principles I & II Updates, Law of Agency Course Review

 The Texas Real Estate Commission’s Education Standards Advisory Committee (ESAC) met virtually on April 1.
-Discussion opened with the Principles of Real Estate I & II courses.
+Discussion opened with the Principles of Real Estate I and II courses—ESAC is moving forward with a recommendation to revise their course approval forms.

 The Committee then reviewed changes to the Law of Agency course approval form which were made based on recommendations from ESAC’s last meeting.